kumagai-group/pydefect/docs_rst/first_principles_calc.rst

 ------------------------------------------
 2. Tips for hybrid functional calculations
 ------------------------------------------
-Hybrid functionals, especially the HSE06 functional and those with different exchange mixing parameters and/or screening distances, have been regularly used for point-defect calculations.
+Hybrid functionals, especially the HSE06 functional, and those with different exchange mixing parameters and/or screening distances, have been regularly used for point-defect calculations recently.

-Usually, calculations with a hybrid functional are a few tens more expensive than those with a functional based on the local or semilocal density approximation.
+Usually, hybrid functional calculations are a few tens more expensive than those with a functional based on the local or semilocal density approximation.
 Therefore, we need to take a little ingenuity to reduce their computational costs.

-For this purpose, we regularly prepare the WAVECAR files obtained using GGA.
+For this purpose, we regularly prepare the WAVECAR files obtained using a GGA functional.
-(Although we also relax the atomic positions using GGA beforehand in some cases, it would be inappropriate for point-defect calculations, because site symmetry of a defect calculated by GGA could be different from that by hybrid functionals.
+(Although we can also relax the atomic positions using GGA beforehand, it could be inappropriate for point-defect calculations, because site symmetry of a defect calculated by GGA could be different from that by hybrid functionals.)
-Furthermore, electronic structures of defects could also be different.)

 One can create the INCAR file for generating WAVECAR files using the GGA with the following command, for instance.